mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 ### Enter Nested CV

 Cross validation suffers from exactly the same problem as making a validation split.
-If it is used to decide between model hyper-parameters, it shouldn't also be used to evaluate the winning model.
-This is exactly what you can read in the [Scikit-Learn documentaiton](https://scikit-learn.org/stable/auto_examples/model_selection/plot_nested_cross_validation_iris.html), which also explains what Nested Cross validation is for:
+If it is used to decide between model TODO no hyphen [@mpkrass7] hyper-parameters, it shouldn't also be used to evaluate the winning model.
+This is exactly what you can read in the TODO lowercase [@mpkrass7] [Scikit-Learn documentaiton](https://scikit-learn.org/stable/auto_examples/model_selection/plot_nested_cross_validation_iris.html), which also explains what Nested Cross validation is for:

 *"..Choosing the parameters that maximize non-nested CV biases the model to the dataset, yielding an overly-optimistic score...
 Nested cross-validation (CV) is often used to train a model in which hyper-parameters also need to be optimized.
 Nested CV estimates the generalization error of the underlying model and its (hyper)parameter search."*

 #### How Nested CV works

-Scikit-Learn docs can also give us insight into how nested cross validation works:
+TODO lowercase l [@mpkrass7] Scikit-Learn docs can also give us insight into how nested cross validation works:

 *"Nested CV effectively uses a series of train/validation/test set splits.
 In the inner loop, the score is approximately maximized by fitting a model to each training set, and then directly maximized in selecting (hyper)parameters over the validation set.
 In the outer loop, generalization error is estimated by averaging test set scores over several dataset splits."*

 So basically, what's happening is a process like this:
 - Separate out your holdout set.
 This will not be involved in the model fitting process.
 - Use cross validation on your remaining dataset.
+TODO this left me wanting a bit more info [@mpkrass7]
 - For each iteration:
-    - Consider the validation fold as your holdout set.
+    - Consider the validation fold as TODO you just told your readers to never iterate on their holdout set, so maybe say "it's like a holdout set that you can evaluate with" [@mpkrass7] your holdout set.
 This is our *outer cross validation* and its results will be used to evaluate the performance of the model obtained from our next step.
     - In the remaining dataset, perform cross validation again.
-This inner loop of cross validtaion will be used to determine a set of hyper-parameters.
+This inner loop of cross validtaion will be used to determine a set of TODO no hyphen [@mpkrass7] hyper-parameters.
-    - When the optimal hyper-parameters are found, retrain your model on all of the data in this inner fold and evaluate this model on your outer cv validation set
+    - When the optimal TODO no hyphen [@mpkrass7] hyper-parameters are found, retrain your model on all of the data in this inner fold and evaluate this model on your outer cv validation set
-- From this we end up with a debiased version of the same evaluation produced by Cross Validation.
+- From this we end up with a debiased version of the same evaluation produced by TODO lowercase [@mpkrass7] Cross Validation.

 We can take our results from the above process and use them to compute whatever evaluation metrics we'd like with knowledge that they are unbiased despite us not actually creating a new dataset.
-We also have up to *i* different sets of hyper-parameters we can use for our final model.
-In most implementations our final model is the one trained using the first optimal set of hyper-parameters found.
+We also have up to *i* different sets of TODO no hyphen [@mpkrass7] hyper-parameters we can use for our final model.
+In most implementations our final model is the one trained using the first optimal set of TODO no hyphen [@mpkrass7] hyper-parameters found.
+TODO do you mean the ones from the first testing fold from inner cv? [@mpkrass7]

 The splits for nested cross validation are shown visually in the diagram below.
-If we have a 5 fold inner cv and a 5 fold outer cv, we will build 25 models * the number of hyper-parameter combinations we check in this process:
+If we have a 5 fold inner cv and a 5 fold outer cv, we will build 25 models * the number of TODO no hyphen [@mpkrass7] hyper-parameter combinations we check in this process:

 ![nested_cv](images/illustrate_nested_cv.jpeg)

 ### Implementing Nested CV

 Now from what I explained above, we could infer that running nested cv involves a nested `for` loop.
 The outer loop would run *i* times where *i* represents the number of folds in our outer cv.
 The inner loop would run *j* times where *j* represents the number of folds run on the inner cv.
-So the total number of models trained in this nested loop will be $i * j$.
+So the total number of models trained in this nested loop will be TODO this isn't rendering, maybe wrap w/ two dollar signs [@mpkrass7] $i * j$.
 In practice we actually don't even need to write this unless we want more control over the output because the scikit-learn library has functions built in to help us.

-The scikit-learn library makes implememnting Nested CV very easy.
+The scikit-learn library makes implememnting TODO Use "nested cross validation" [@mpkrass7] Nested CV very easy.
 Essentially, we just specify how many folds we want for our inner and outer cross validation paritioning schemes.
 Then, we pass the inner specification to `GridSearchCV` and the outer specification to `cross_val_score`.
-The result will be an estimator fitted with optimal hyper-parameters and a debiased cross validation score derived from evaluating our hyper-parameters on the outer folds of our dataset.
+The result will be an estimator fitted with optimal TODO no hyphen [@mpkrass7] hyper-parameters and a debiased cross validation score derived from evaluating our TODO no hyphen [@mpkrass7] hyper-parameters on the outer folds of our dataset.

 To show this, I'll use the [wine quality dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality) found inthe UCI Machine Leanring Repository.
 In my implementation below, I actually do use one loop, but the reason I'm doing this is to run nested cross validation in 10 experiments.
 This will let us more clearly see a difference between using nesting and not using nesting.
 The only issue is that we are essentially training 10 (rounds) * 4 (outer cv folds) * 5 (inner cv folds) * 6 (number of parameter combinations) = 1200 models!